Internal Control System

 NYK established a Governance Group in January 2019.
 The Company is also formulating a governance structure to facilitate active efforts to grasp and report issues and propose ways to improve, and has established a Governance Committee comprising independent Outside Directors, Audit and Supervisory Board members, and internal directors to provide highly objective and independent viewpoints on governance issues.

-The Governance Committee includes two internal directors with an extensive knowledge of the status of the Group’s internal control system and Outside Directors and Audit and Supervisory Board members to provide opinions from an objective point of view.
+The Governance Committee includes two internal directors with an extensive knowledge of the status of the Group's internal control system and Outside Directors and Audit and Supervisory Board members to provide opinions from an objective point of view.
 The majority of the committee is outside members to create an atmosphere conducive to decisions that reflect opinions from outside the Company.
-The committee monitors and evaluates the Group’s governance and the business execution of management from an objective perspective and shares its assessments with the Board of Directors to enable executive board members to quickly identify internal control issues and implement effective improvement measures.
-The first meeting of the Governance Committee included discussion of a wide range of issues related to improving internal control and governance.
+The committee monitors and evaluates the Group's governance and the business execution of management from an objective perspective and shares its assessments with the Board of Directors to enable executive board members to quickly identify internal control issues and implement effective improvement measures.
+The committee also monitors the progress of the Company's governance improvement action plans, engages in deliberations and discussions about improvements related to strengthening the Company's governance system and improvements related to internal control activities, and gives its recommendations and reports to either the Board of Directors or the Internal Control Committee.

 Internal Control over Financial Reporting